NextChai/ChaibotDocumentation/docs/home.md

-# Here's the scoop!
+# Welcome to Chaibot Documentation

 Chaibot's commands with how-two's and examples. [https://top.gg/bot/728115804826239017](https://top.gg/bot/728115804826239017).

-## Useful Information
+## Commands
     Below are all commands for Chaibot, sorted in custom categories for each set of commands.
 Using the navigation on the left is a big help, I recommend making use of it.

 ### Main Commands
     The main commands for chaibot: can be used by anyone in the server

     - If the command description does not have a "Use example", it does not accept any parameters.

     - If no "Use level" is specified, it can be used by anoyone with permission to send messages.
 #### Aes
     Raw command: chaiaes